Cecilapp/website/pages/how-to/templates-responsive-images.md

 date: 2024-01-18
 updated: 2025-05-12
 ---
-# How to render responsive images in templates?

 The easiest way to render [responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) in templates is with the [html function](/documentation/templates/#html):

 ```twig